jesseDMoore1994/congruent-infrastructure-with-nix/congruent-infrastructure-with-nix.md

   When our package DSL is purely functional, it enforces each package to be nothing more than a series of inputs that correspond to an output.

-  Using this approach, we can declaratively define the entire state of ou system in a way that is not only *actionable*, but **reproducible** as well.
+  Using this approach, we can declaratively define the entire state of our system in a way that is not only *actionable*, but **reproducible** as well.
   Not only can we take the configuration and use it to create the state of the system (hense, congruent), but anyone else who satisfies the inputs of the